Skip to Content

-Wildlife & Animals – Mountain Zebra NP
+Wildlife & Animals in Mountain Zebra National Park

 The park's main attraction is the endangered Cape mountain zebra endemic to the Cape region of South Africa.
-Additional grassland animals often encountered are ostrich, red hartebeest, eland, blesbok and springbok.
+Additional grassland animals often encountered are common ostrich, red hartebeest, eland, blesbok and springbok.
 Chacma baboon and vervet monkey are common primates in the park.
 Black rhino, lion, cheetah and buffalo have been reintroduced, but sightings are hit and miss.

-Abundant
+• Abundant

 Common